tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 #### Google Site Reliability Engineers (SRE)

-- Google defined this job title
-- Google SRE was created in 2003
+SRE is a conceptual job title created by Google in 2003.

 - No NOC
 - A team that focuses on reliability
   + Focus on service